eamadit/PAPSUOS/README.md

 No interfacing option for any other lower abstraction level shall be offered.

-The core separation kernel shall allow interfacing with higher abstraction level separation kernel hypervisors like LynxSecure.
+The core separation kernel shall allow interfacing with higher abstraction level separation kernel hypervisors like LynxSecure and Clover.

 The organization shall be incorporated in a tax free country recognized by the UN.